matibilkis/vans/README.md

 # VANS
 Simulation of noisy is thought to be included.
 Considering

+## history of changes:
+### model(circuit) instead of model.predict(circuit)...
+Maybe we can report this as an issue/bug ?

  ## Things that are patched and better solutions are welcome
 Rule 5 of utilities.simplifier, we use sympy.solve to reduce many consecutive 1-qubit unitary gates to Rz Rx Rz, but this solution is not very elegant.